Tuscany and Umbria

 By staying in a house for a week, you can usually save some money, shop and eat where the locals do, and spend more time relaxing.
 I always look for a house with a washing machine, too, so I can pack light and wash my clothes in the middle of the trip.
 And I enjoy shopping at Italian farmers' markets and specialty food shops so renting a house lets me buy food to eat or cook at home (another way to save some money).

 You'll need to arrange your house a few months before you want to go.
-You can choose a house in a small village, such as Panicale in Umbria (where I spent a very enjoyable two weeks), out in the countryside in an agriturismo, or even in a castle, such as Castello Ripa d'Orcia near Pienza.
+You can choose a house in a small village, in a city, or out in the countryside in an agriturismo (renovated farm house).
 If there are certain cities you really want to visit, be sure the house is within easy driving distance so you can get there and back in one day.
 In Tuscany, Le Torri vacation apartments is well-located between Florence and Siena.
 If you want to visit both Tuscany and Umbria, the holiday houses at Il Fontanaro Organic Farm in Umbria near the border of Tuscany make a good choice.